datasaur-ai/api-client-example/bounding-boxes/readme.md

 ## Prerequisite

+The script was developed and tested using Python 3.10.13 It also uses [`dacite.from_dict`](https://github.com/konradhalas/dacite) to transform the JSON object into a Python dataclass.

+To install the required packages, run the following command:

 ```
 pip install -r requirements.txt
 ```

-The script uses [`dacite.from_dict`](https://github.com/konradhalas/dacite) to transform the JSON object into a Python dataclass.

-The script was developed using Python 3.10.13

 ## Usage